chrismdp/cardpirates/rules/index.md

 ![setup](../assets/setup.png)

-These upturned Aces will be replaced by other face cards during the game: cards placed on the map in this way are collectively known as *island cards.*
+These upturned Aces will be replaced by other face cards during the game: cards placed on the map face-up in this way are collectively known as *island cards.*

 Place each player's counter on one island on the sea - this represents their *ship*.
 In two player games put the players on diagonally opposite islands.